Set (users.xml + bruteforce SMB + plink + custom msfvenom module)

 Three ports open

 Time to enumerate and fuzz the webpage.
-Do not forget to add hostname to the /etc/hosts file and use -k flag to skip SSL certificate verification (port 443 HTTPS) using gobuster dir.
+Do not forget to add hostname to the /etc/hosts file and use -k flag to skip SSL certificate verification (port 443 HTTPS) using gobuster dirarrow-up-right.

 The enumeration led to interesting findings.